This blog post was last updated on Wednesday, February 8th.

 The Real Estate Proptech Software Industry is Booming

 In many ways, proptech has also accelerated growth for lean powerhouse investment management teams of 15.
 Niche teams have utilized proptech to build a competitive advantage by scaling faster than legacy methods like Excel for data management and email for deal communications allowed.
 Because commercial real estate technology allows them to collaborate and make decisions more efficiently, they can review more deals with ease.
-Time and again, firms have realized that data speaks volumes about past performance and future opportunities–part of proptech’s mission is to centralize that data for simpler, more efficient processes.
+Time and again, firms have realized that data speaks volumes about past performance and future opportunities–part of proptech’s mission is to centralize that data for clear, efficient and actionable takeaways.

-Even as commercial real estate firms rely increasingly on proptech to drive growth and further their digital transformations, recent fluctuations in the markets have presented new challenges, which some companies are uniquely equipped to navigate.
+Even as commercial real estate firms increasingly rely on proptech to drive growth and digital transformations, recent fluctuations in the markets have presented new challenges.

-Economic uncertainty looms overhead across numerous markets, and private markets have followed the lead of public markets.
-This uncertainty–and the resulting decrease in demand from commercial real estate firms for these property technology solutions–have caused valuations to compress from 2021 peaks, which, in select cases, has led to layoffs.
-Compared to even six months ago, the proptech market has entered a new phase–but not all technology companies will suffer.
+Economic uncertainty looms across numerous markets, and private markets have followed the lead of public markets.
+This uncertainty–and the resulting decrease in transactional activity–have caused valuations to compress from 2021 peaks.
+In select cases, this has led to layoffs.
+Not all solution providers, though, are equipped to navigate this new environment.

 Category leaders historically have an opportunity to thrive in tight market conditions by delivering revenue-driving innovation.
 Industry leaders seek the certainty of partnering with trusted companies, putting leading solution providers in a strong position to continue growing exponentially–even amidst the backdrop of a potential recession.
 Dealpath, real estate’s most trusted deal management platform, recently closed a $43 million series C funding round led by Morgan Stanley Expansion Capital.